The-OAG-Development-Project/Application-Gateway/README.md

 trustedRedirectHosts: [subdomain.example.com]
 ```

-## How to run Nelly
+## How to run

-You have two options on how to run Nelly: There is an official docker image that you can just works out of the box.
+You have two options on how to run OWASP Application Gateway: There is an official docker image that you can just works out of the box.
 You just need to mount the nelly config file via docker volumes.
 If you don't want to use docker you can also use the download the released jar file.
-Of course you can also build Nelly by yourself with Maven.
+Of course you can also build OWASP Application Gateway by yourself with Maven.

 ### Docker Release

-You can find the Nelly Docker image at https://hub.docker.com/r/gianlucafrei/nellygateway
+You can find the Docker image at https://hub.docker.com/r/gianlucafrei/nellygateway

 Download and Start:
 ```bash